purescript-hyper/purescript-hypertrout/docs/src/index.md

 ``` {.haskell include=docs/src/MultiMethodExample.purs snippet=routing-type}
 ```

-`MultiMethodExample` is a routing type with a *single resource*, named `user`, which has *multiple resource methods*.
+`MultiMethodExample` is a routing type with a *single resource*, named `"user"`, which has *multiple resource methods*.
 Handlers for the resource methods are provided as a record value, with field names matching the HTTP methods:

 ``` {.haskell include=docs/src/MultiMethodExample.purs snippet=resources}
 ```